KILTprotocol/docs/docs/develop/02_chain/02_pallets/01_did.md

 A full DID is needed if the user wants to become an Attester or wants to setup delegations.
 A full DID also allows the user to embed a list of URLs, known as service endpoints, into the DID document so that they can be retrieved from the chain as part of the DID document.
-To create a full DID the user first has to create a set of keys and service endpoints:
+To create a full DID the user first has to create a set of keys, where some of them are optional and can be set later on:

 * one authentication key for signing extrinsics from your DID
 * zero or more key agreement keys for encrypting messages that are sent to you